High Quality Teacher Education Since 1894

 We offer a dynamic blend of classroom excellence and practical, hands-on fieldwork.
 Our program is known for its dedicated faculty, diverse academic programming, high return on investment and strength in meeting the tangible needs of educators and institutions.
 Learn more about the advantages of MCLA's graduate program in education.

-Concentration areas are available in administration (school principal or supervisor/director, superintendent/assistant superintendent), special education, reading, instruction, curriculum, physical education and health, instructional technology, and other areas.
+Concentrations are available in special education, reading, physical education, health and coaching, and other areas.
 The program offers considerable flexibility, allowing you to pursue specific educational objectives and career opportunities.
 Courses are now offered both in North Adams and Pittsfield.
 Learn more.

 Summer 2013: July 8 - July 22

 We offer an innovative Leadership Academy providing educators with the opportunity to complete graduate credits in administration during the summer.
 This program benefits educators who already have a master's degree or a minimum of 3 years of K-12 experience, and/or any school administrator who is seeking Educational Administrative Licensure.
 Learn more.

 This program (CAGS in Massachusetts, CAS in New York State) benefits teachers, administrators, and other education professionals who wish to develop and expand their skills beyond the master's level in their field.
 The program offers three concentrations under Educational Leadership CAGS: Administration, Special Education, and Reading.
 A minimum of 33 approved graduate credit hours are required for CAGS completion.
 Learn more.